zilishen/documentation/CONTRIBUTING_DOCS.md

 ## Local Docs Development

-To build the documentation locally, use the `make` command in the documentation folder with these targets:
+To build the documentation locally, use the `make` command in the documentation folder.
+First make sure you have the latest version of our Hugo theme with:

+`make hugo-update`

+Once you've updated the theme, you can use these targets:

 ```text
 make watch        - Runs a local Hugo server, allowing for changes to be previewed in a  browser.